 Depending on the quality of the paper used, you end up with slightly different shapes.

-I taught this windmill at the recent origami convention in Argentina.
+I taught this origami windmill at the recent origami convention in Argentina.

 How was your experience folding this model?